 What is Ozone?

 Ozone is a highly reactive gas with three oxygen atoms.
-It is a pale blue gas with a distinctively pungent, irritating smell resembling chlorine bleach, and can be detectable at 0.1 ppm concentrations in the air.
-Being a powerful oxidizing agent, it is highly combustible at 10 wt% or higher concentrations.
+It is a pale blue gas with a distinctively pungent, irritating smell resembling chlorine bleach, also can be detectable at 0.1 ppm concentrations in the air.
+Also, being a powerful oxidizing agent, it is highly combustible at 10 wt% or higher concentrations.
 Also, it is highly unstable and hence gets converted to O2 at high concentrations.

 Ozone in the Atmosphere